18 Mar You are NOT your MRI – MRIs for Low Back Pain Can Cause More Harm Than Good

-If you haven’t seen the videos of me (Mike) recently, I’ve been treating patients in China these past few months of early 2017.
-Sadly, the people here have an extremely low level of education and understanding of their health.
-Everyday in the clinic, we battle not just construed cultural enigmas (“my back hurts because of the cold wind”), but also improper education/advice (“my doctor told me if I do anything more vigorous than walking my nerve will impinge and I will be paralyzed”).
+Mike had the unique opportunity to spend 4 months treating in China.
+Sadly, the people there have an extremely low level of education and understanding of their health.
+Every day in the clinic, we battled not just construed cultural enigmas (“my back hurts because of the cold wind”), but also improper education/advice (“my doctor told me if I do anything more vigorous than walking my nerve will impinge and I will be paralyzed”).
 One of the biggest reasons why Craig, Arash, and I started The Prehab Guys’ in the first place was to inject some truth and science into the fitness and health industries.
 Proper education on your movement system, from why you experience pain to self-management strategies, GO A LONG WAY in making this world a much better and happier place.
 Education is power.
 Without further ado, fact #1…

 YOU ARE NOT YOUR MRI!